spikeheap/home_cookbook/_recipes/focaccia.md

 ---
 name: Focaccia
+categories: [Bread]
-description: "This focaccia recipe is easy to make and easy to adapt with whatever herbs you have in the house. \r\n"
+description: "This focaccia recipe is easy to make and easy to adapt with whatever herbs you have in the house."
-keywords:
-- best bread
-- how to make bread
-- nut-free snack
-- snow day
-- picnic
-- focaccia
-- strong white flour
-- dairy free
-- egg free
-- nut free
-- pregnancy friendly
-- vegan
-- vegetarian
-- The Great British Bake Off

 recipeCategory: Cakes and baking
 recipeCuisine: Italian
 isBasedOn: https://www.bbc.co.uk/food/recipes/focaccia_08389